-Section 2.7(L)/Form 3 5 points Five (5) points are available to Projects in which the Applicant is the ownership entity that will receive the LIHTCs and is the final Owner of the Project.
+5 pointsSection 2.7(I)/Form 3Five (5) points are available to Projects in which the Applicant is the ownership entity that will receive the LIHTCs and is the final Owner of the Project.
 Applications wherein the "Applicant" is identified as the partner, general partner, a member, managing member or officer of the final Owner may not claim points under this category.